chrisdew/jsonspace/README.md

 Languages
 ---------

-All server code modules will initially be written in (ES6)JavaScript/NodeJS, but it is exepcted that some portions will need to be rewritten in C/Haskell/Rust to use server hardware more efficiently.
+All server code modules will initially be written in (ES6) JavaScript/NodeJS, but it is expected that some portions will need to be rewritten in C/Haskell/Rust to use server hardware more efficiently.

 Licensing